vuminhtue/Clemson_Research_Computing_QA/_episodes/Install_tinker_openmm.md

 title: "How to install Tinker-OpenMM"
 teaching: 5 min
 exercises: 0
-questions: "How to install Tinker-OpenMM to Palmetto"
+questions: "Install Tinker-OpenMM to Palmetto"
 objectives:

 keypoints: